 Center for Sustainability and Entrepeneurship

-On Earth Day 2018 Whitefish School District will be launching the Center for Sustainability and Entrepreneurship (CSE).
-This facility has been engineered to be the first zero-net energy facility in Montana.
-The CSE will house two classrooms, an attached four-season greenhouse, and surrounding landscaping which will incorporate xeriscaping with native plants and an experimental forest.
+On Earth Day 2018 Whitefish School District launched the Center for Sustainability and Entrepreneurship (CSE).
+This facility is engineered to be the first zero-net energy facility in Montana.
+The CSE houses two classrooms, an attached four-season greenhouse, and surrounding landscaping that will incorporate a food forest, a wetland, xeriscaping with native plants, an outdoor classroom and an experimental forest.
 The Center utilizes a Climate Battery which incorporates annualized geo-solar principles by allowing air to be redistributed through ground source pumps.
 This system is estimated to provide a 15 degree increase in the air temperature of the greenhouse.
 Temperature regulation in the summer is accomplished through the use of automated controls that engage evaporative misters and automated motorized vent windows.
 The CSE has wall insulation at R33 and roof insulation at R60.
 The windows are triple-paned and maintain the highest standard of low U values.
 Three high efficiency ductless mini splits provide supplemental heat for the greenhouse and the classroom space is heated by air source heat pumps.
 The primary sources of electrical energy will be derived from a ninety-two panel 31 kW solar system.
 This system provides the required 43,000 kWh needed to run the facility annually.
-By partnering with Flathead Electric Cooperative, the District will earn credits when the solar systems produce excess energy during the summer months to offset the lack of energy produced during the winter months.
+By partnering with Flathead Electric Cooperative, the District earns credits when the solar systems produce excess energy during the summer months to offset the lack of energy produced during the winter months.
 Additional aspects of the facility that promote sustainability include the water system, air quality system, and the use of reclaimed materials.
 The water system is recharged through rain.
 Given the abundance of rain our community experiences, we plan to capture rain to irrigate our greenhouse.
 The greenhouse internal gutter collects rainwater and stores it within the lower level tanks that each holds 260 gallons.
-Two additional 300 gallon tanks are located on the balcony.
+Two additional 700 gallon tanks are located on the balcony.
 Water is pumped from the lower tanks to the upper tanks.
 Whenever possible the construction of the CES strived to incorporate reclaimed materials.
 The siding and trim are reclaimed materials.
 Two heat recovery ventilators function to provide a forced air distribution and filtration system.

 Working directly with community, regional and national partners, students learn about energy consumption, energy modeling and technologies, green building practices, and strategies for reducing the community’s carbon footprint.
 Students investigate the ways policy and engineering are shaping our energy needs and patterns of consumption.